AdobeDocs/campaign-classic.es-ES/help/social/using/examples-of-facebook-apps.md

 >[!IMPORTANT]
 >
->Siga los pasos de configuración detallados en [Creación de una aplicación](../../social/using/creating-a-facebook-application.md)de Facebook.
+>Siga los pasos de configuración detallados en [Creación de una aplicación de Facebook](../../social/using/creating-a-facebook-application.md).

-En el ejemplo 1, personalizamos la visualización de la página de Facebook según el valor del **[!UICONTROL Fan of the page]** campo.
-También es posible procesar el **[!UICONTROL Application settings]** campo.
+In example 1, we personalized the display of the Facebook page according to the value in the **[!UICONTROL Fan of the page]** field.
+It is also possible to process the **[!UICONTROL Application settings]** field.
 Este campo permite recuperar datos contenidos en un vínculo generado por Adobe Campaign a través de Facebook.

 Veamos el ejemplo de una empresa que decide enviar una campaña de correo electrónico.
 En la entrega, un vínculo apunta a la aplicación Facebook.
-Este vínculo se personaliza gracias al **[!UICONTROL app_data]** parámetro añadido al final de la dirección URL.
+This link is personalized thanks to the **[!UICONTROL app_data]** parameter added at the end of the URL.
 El valor de este parámetro podría ser un indicador que refleje la importancia del cliente.
-En nuestro ejemplo, los valores del **[!UICONTROL app_data]** parámetro son **[!UICONTROL big]** (cliente significativo) y **[!UICONTROL small]** (cliente menos significativo).
+In our example, the values of the **[!UICONTROL app_data]** parameter are **[!UICONTROL big]** (significant customer) and **[!UICONTROL small]** (less significant customer).

 Una vez personalizada, la dirección URL tiene este aspecto:

 * `http://<path of the Facebook application>&app_data=big` (para un cliente importante)
 * `http://<path of the Facebook application>&app_data=small` (para un cliente menos significativo)

-Entre los datos anónimos que Facebook envía a Adobe Campaign, se recopila el valor del **[!UICONTROL Application parameters]** campo, lo que permite a Adobe Campaign personalizar la visualización de la aplicación en función de este parámetro.
+Among the anonymous data forwarded to Adobe Campaign by Facebook, the value of the **[!UICONTROL Application parameters]** field is collected, thus enabling Adobe Campaign to personalize application display based on this parameter.

-Si el usuario es un cliente significativo (el valor del **[!UICONTROL app_data]** parámetro es **[!UICONTROL big]**), se muestra la siguiente imagen:
+If the user is a significant customer (the value of the **[!UICONTROL app_data]** parameter is **[!UICONTROL big]**), the following image is displayed:

 ![](assets/social_webapp_017.png)

-Si el usuario es un cliente menos significativo (el valor del **[!UICONTROL app_data]** parámetro es **[!UICONTROL small]**), se muestra la siguiente imagen:
+If the user is a less significant customer (the value of the **[!UICONTROL app_data]** parameter is **[!UICONTROL small]**), the following image is displayed:

 ![](assets/social_webapp_016.png)

-Para volver a crear este caso de uso, hemos creado una aplicación web formada por los siguientes elementos:
+Para recrear este ejemplo de uso, se ha creado una aplicación web compuesta por los siguientes elementos:

 * Una **[!UICONTROL Test]** actividad basada en el **[!UICONTROL Application parameter]** campo.
-* dos páginas que contienen las imágenes que se van a mostrar según el valor del **[!UICONTROL Application parameter]** campo.
+* two pages which contain the images to display according to the value of the **[!UICONTROL Application parameter]** field.

 ![](assets/social_webapp_018.png)